MCP Server live — AI agents can now query 105M+ SEC facts. Connect your agent →

 The most complete standardized SEC EDGAR dataset for quantitative research

-105M+ financial facts from 12,000+ companies spanning 30+ years.
+105M+ financial facts from ~18,000 entities spanning 30+ years.
 Point-in-time accurate.
 Zero survivorship bias.
-Delivered as 8 Parquet tables you can query with DuckDB, Python, or Excel.
+Delivered as 11 Parquet tables (8 core + 3 derived) you can query with DuckDB, Python, or via MCP Server.

 105M+